 This infographic illustrates how SOFAR works.
 It shows a ship with a deployed underwater hydrophone receiving the sounds of distant whales, thanks to the effects of the SOFAR channel.

-SOFAR, or Sound Fixing and Ranging Channel, is a naturally-occuring ocean "channel" that allows sound to carry great distances.
+SOFAR, or Sound Fixing and Ranging Channel, is a naturally-occurring ocean "channel" that allows sound to carry great distances.

 Did you know?